 The Proxima Shark represents the second generation of advanced proximal fighters, if which they started using their own technological advances instead of captured Alphan technology.
 A three man fighter that was the top of the line during the early phase of the Proxima War.
 The original painting was by Ian Mckie.
 The shark is a big fan favorite, and many versions of the original can be found online.
 I still prefer the original colors and profile of Ian's painting.

 The Proxima Piranha.
+Based on the original painting by Tony Roberts.
 A single seat fighter more at home in atmospheric flight rather than space, the Piranha was a deal opponent for Terran Forces in the Battle For Mars.

 The Alpha Centauri Manta started off as a mining platform cargo carrier.
 It's versatility and ability to carry heavy weapons loads for both atmospheric and space flight made it a key heavy strike fighter in the Terran-Alpha Alliance.
 Based on another fan favorite painting by Bob Layzell.
 This one will be tricky to make into a model, with all the underwing stores and weapons.
 It will also be very, very large since this is a four man ship according to the TTA manual.
 I think the Hornet would fit within the inner hull.